Object Operation APIs

 def toggleCheck(checkState: Union[bool, str]) -> None

-The following are the operations and properties specific to ComboBox:
+Below are the unique methods and properties of ComboBox:

 JavaScript